xcomart/libcmutils/README.md

 The libcmutils library :

 * has intuitive structure to use like OOP language
-* is written in pure ISO C99 code
 * runs on almost every platforms
 * offers log4j like logging system
 * has concurrent programming API(Mutex, Thread, Semaphore, Timer, etc)
-* provides simple version JSON, XML parser and builder
+* provides JSON, XML parser and builder

 libcmutils is developed and maintained by Dennis Soungjin Park <xcomart@gmail.com>.

 ## 2. License